raspberrypilearning/get-started-pico-w/en/step_6.md

 --- task ---

-Next you need to send the HTML code you have written to the client web browser.
+Next, you need to send the HTML code you have written to the client web browser.

 --- code ---
 ---